jkrumow/TBStateMachine/README.md

 #### Event deferral

-Under certain conditions you may want to handle an event later in an other state:
+Under certain conditions you may want to handle an event later in another state:

 ```objective-c
 [stateA deferEvent:event];